 Conditions that may emerge during this stage in your child’s life include:

 • Myopia or nearsightedness (blurred vision when seeing objects at a distance)

 • Hyperopia or farsightedness (blurred vision when seeing objects up close)

 As well, disorders of binocular vision, or how the two eyes work together, are very common.
 These include convergence insufficiency, oculomotor dysfunction and accommodative insufficiency.
 Protect your child’s vision.
 If you notice any of these symptoms, book an eye exam with an optometrist.

-Even if you have no concerns, your child should have a complete optometric eye exam at six months, before starting kindergarten, and annually throughout the school years to ensure optimal eye health and developmental progress.
+Even if you have no concerns, your child should have a complete optometric eye exam at six months, again at age three, and annually throughout the school years to ensure optimal eye health and developmental progress.